Peanhua/diamond-girl/README.md

 * four caves, with a total of 173 levels
 * keyboard and joystick support
 * three game modes
-* 15 traits to upgrade players character
+* 18 traits to upgrade players character and unlock features
-* quests
+* quests in several quest lines

 More information